 Wild Swimming, Guaranteed Fine

-In France, swimming in canals, the Seine, fountains, or Parisian lakes outside authorized areas is illegal.
-This isn’t just a friendly reminder: violating this rule can result in a first-class fine.
+In France, it's illegal to swim in the canals, the Seine, fountains, or Parisian lakes outside designated areas.
+This isn’t just a friendly reminder: breaking this rule can lead to a Class 1 fine.

-Summer 2025 is shaping up to be hot, so let's stay cautious to keep it beautiful!
+Summer 2025 is shaping up to be warm, so let's stay cautious to keep it beautiful!